Skip to content

 Influence of long-term treatment with tuftsin analogue TP-7 on the anxiety-phobic states and body weight

-Czabak-Garbacz R, Cygan B, Wolanski L, Kozlovsky I. · Pharmacological Reports
+Czabak-Garbacz R, Cygan B, et al. · Pharmacological Reports

-TP-7 (Selank) 0.3 mg/kg IP daily for 4 weeks reduced anxiety-phobic states in Wistar rats with high emotional reactivity, with effect visible from day 2 and sustained throughout the experiment.
-No body weight change.
+TP-7 (Selank) 0.3 mg/kg IP daily for 4 weeks reduced anxiety-phobic states in Wistar rats with high emotional reactivity, starting day 2.
+Sustained effect for 4 weeks.
+No weight change.

 PMID 16963804View on PubMed